Twitter: Thinking Outside The Box In 2017

 Mopub

-The Mopub ad market place has grown tremendously over the past four years.
-Ac55X increase in monthly ad spend demonstrates the value generating capabilities of the platform.
+The Mopub ad marketplace has grown tremendously over the past four years.
+A 55X increase in monthly ad spend demonstrates the value generating capabilities of the platform.

 Also, the continuous increase of mobile ad inventory versus desktop means Twitter will hardly feel the pain of losing out on a big desktop fan base like YouTube or Google (NASDAQ:GOOG) (NASDAQ:GOOGL) Search.
 In terms of mobile apps, the growing number of mobile app downloads will continue to fuel the Mopub fire.